CCOSTAN/Home-AssistantConfig/README.md

 * [Phillips Hue Hub Gen 2](http://amzn.to/2eoQTJy)
 * Mixture of [Hue Colored lights](http://amzn.to/2l2viGK), [White Lights](http://amzn.to/2lEf4Xq) and GE Link bulbs.
 * [Hue Go](http://amzn.to/2iB36Ii) - Great lights for the kids since they have an actual button on them for control.
-* [Circle by Disney](http://amzn.to/2eAgaA6) - Parental Monitor for internet and screentime.
 * [Rachio Sprinkler system](http://amzn.to/2eoPKBW) - Smart Sprinkler controller
 * [GE ZWave Outdoor Power Module](http://amzn.to/2q17R4S) - These control my Landscape lighting and connect up to my Wink.
 * [Withings](http://amzn.to/2kr78nW) - Smart Weight scale